 Filling up the bucket

-As we are done creating our bokashi bucket, all we gotta do every day is:
+As we are done creating our bokashi bucket, all we now do every day is:

 Updates on the bokashi bucket